Ahmosys/leakcheck-raycast/README.md

 ## 📋 Description

-Leakcheck provides a fast and efficient way to check if an email address has been involved in data breaches.
+Leakcheck provides a fast and efficient way to check if an email address / username has been involved in data breaches.
 This extension is perfect for security professionals and users concerned about the privacy of their information.

 ## 🚀 Features